Smithsburg, Maryland: Geography

 According to the United States Census Bureau, the town has a total area of 1.06 sqmi, of which 1.05 sqmi is land and 0.01 sqmi is water.
 The only body of water that is within the limits of Smithsburg is the now inactive Smithsburg reservoir.

 Smithsburg is characterized by rolling hills and open space.
 The town is well known for its farming community, including apple orchards and dairy farms.

 Climate

 Due to Smithsburg's location between the Appalachian Mountains and the Chesapeake Bay watershed, its climate is considered mild to moderate.
 The area has warm, humid summers and winters with temperatures hovering around freezing point.

 Transportation

 The main method of travel to and from Smithsburg is by road.
 Maryland Route 66 is the only highway directly serving the town, following the old alignment of Maryland Route 64 through the middle of town.
 MD 66 connects with MD 64 just outside of the town limits on both the north and south ends, while Maryland Route 77 terminates at MD 64 just southeast of the town limits.
-Interstate 70 is accessible via MD 66, while Hagerstown can be reached via MD 64 and Thurmont via MD 77.
+Interstate 70 is accessible via MD 66, while Hagerstown can be reached via MD 64 and Thurmont via MD 77 to Thurmont.